agnivesh13/niyantrana/frontend/README.md

 # Niyantrana web client

 React 18 + Vite + Tailwind.
-Six screens, no mock data, no secrets in the bundle.
+Seven screens, no mock data, no secrets in the bundle.

 ```bash
 npm install